opencredit/badgeos/readme.txt

 **Many ways to define achievements and give badges**

-*   Reviewed submissions,
+*   Reviewed submissions
-*   Auto-approving submissions,
+*   Auto-approving submissions
-*   Nominations and review,
+*   Nominations and review
-*   Site activity (triggers based on commenting and logging in to your site),
+*   Site activity (triggers based on commenting and logging in to your site)
-*   Completing specific other achievements one or a specific number of times,
+*   Completing specific other achievements one or a specific number of times
-*   Completing one, select or all achievements of a specific type,
+*   Completing one, select or all achievements of a specific type
-*   Point thresholds,
+*   Point thresholds
 *   Admin Given Badges